kmaterna/gnss_timeseries_viewers/README.md

 ### Single GNSS Time Series
-As one example, we plot the time series of P511, a station in Southern California with seasonal terms and antenna changes removed but earthquakes still left in.
+As another example, we plot the PBO time series of P511, a station in Southern California with seasonal terms and antenna changes removed but earthquakes still left in.
 One possible usage of one driver is illustrated and its command-line outputs are shown.
 ```bash
 (base) Kathryns-MacBook-Pro-2:example kmaterna$ driver_single_plot.py P511
 ------- P511 --------